Exercise Bright Star: Bright Star 95

-In the Autumn of 1995, nearly 60,000 troops took part in the revived Bright Star Exercise, which included nations other than Egypt and the United States for the first time.
+In the Autumn of 1995, nearly 60,000 troops took part in the revived Exercise Bright Star, which included nations other than Egypt and the United States for the first time.

+Bright Star 95 involving forces from 6 other states.
+The exercise validated critical procedures for deployment, particularly the off-loading of equipment from floating prepositioning ships and its distribution to arriving soldiers.
+The deployment of a "Fly-Away Package" of key contingency staff also validated procedures for a rapidly deployed command and control group able to conduct combat operations immediately upon arrival.

 Bright Star 97

 During the 1997 exercise, the U.S. Air Force encountered a fuel shortage.
 Their Egyptian counterparts demonstrated an ability to blend Jet A-1 fuel with additives to produce the JP-8 required by U.S. aircraft.

 Bright Star 98

 The 1998 event focused on naval and amphibious warfare.
 It included the USS George Washington, USS John F. Kennedy Battle Groups and the Guam Amphibious Ready Group.

 Bright Star 99

 The largest Bright Star exercise took place in October and November 1999, involving 11 nations and 70,000 personnel.
 An additional 33 nations sent observers to monitor the exercise: Algeria, Australia, Bahrain, Belgium, Burundi, Canada, China, Congo, Greece, India, Kazakhstan, Kenya, Kyrgyzstan, Morocco, Nigeria, Oman, Pakistan, Poland, Qatar, Romania, Russia, Rwanda, Saudi Arabia, South Africa, Spain, Syria, Tanzania, Tunisia, Turkey, Uganda, Ukraine, Uzbekistan, Yemen, and Zimbabwe.

 The exercise scenario involved a fictional hostile nation named "Orangeland" invading Egypt and trying to take control of the Nile River.
 The exercise coalition worked together, practicing fighting in the air, land, and sea domains, to defend the Nile and expel Orangeland.

 A key piece of the training was a six-nation amphibious assault led by the Royal Navy.